Delivery Options: IN CLASS, ONLINECourse Schedule / Fees

 On completion of one certificate, you may wish to pursue studies in another.

-On completion of this certificate, up to 60 hours of equivalent courses may be transferred toward the Certificate in IT Fundamentals and up to 90 hours may be used toward the Certificate in Business Analysis The number of hours will vary based on certificate requirements and courses.
+On completion of this certificate, up to 90 hours may be used toward the Certificate in Business Analysis, up to 60 hours of equivalent courses may be transferred toward the Certificate in IT Fundamentals, or up to 30 hours of equivalent courses may be transferred toward the Certificate in Office Applications.

 If you wish to pursue another certificate program please complete the Application for Admission for your next certificate, and contact us requesting transfer of the equivalent course credits, or contact a student advisor for assistance at 403-220-2866.
 You must request the transfer of the equivalent courses credits to apply to your next certificate — this will not happen without your request.